khalilia2000/Car-ND-Advanced-Lane-Finding/README.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the function calibrate_camera_from_path (lines #41 through #100 of the file named `findlanelines.py`).
+The code for this step is contained in the function `calibrate_camera_from_path()` (lines #41 through #100 of the file named `findlanelines.py`).
 This function gets a path as input along with number of chess board corners in x and y directions and returns the camera and distortion matrices.
 It also has additionl kwargs (i.e. dave_with_corners and save_undistort), that can be used to save the transformed images.
-Here is how the function works:
+The following steps were followed in the `calibrate_camera_from_path()` function:
-1- "opbject points" are prepared, which will be the (x, y, z) coordinates of the chessboard corners in the world.Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+- Opbject points are prepared, which will be the (x, y, z) coordinates of the chessboard corners in the world.Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates. `objpoints` and `imgpoints` are the initialized as empty lists: `objpoints` will be appended with a copy of `objp` every time the program successfully detects all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection;
-2- program uses the glob library to read all files fitting `calibration*.jpg` naming conventions;
+- Program uses the glob library to read all files fitting `calibration*.jpg` naming conventions;
-3- for each image that is read, `cv2.findChessboardCorners()` is called to find the chessboard corners;
+- For each image that is read, `cv2.findChessboardCorners()` is called to find the chessboard corners;
-4- if save_with_corners kwarg is True, then file is saved with chessboard corners drawn on it;
+- If save_with_corners kwarg is True, then file is saved with chessboard corners drawn on it;
-5- function `cv2.calibrateCamera()` is then called with 'objpoints' and 'imgpoints' and the camera and distortion matrices are calcualted;
+- Function `cv2.calibrateCamera()` is then called with 'objpoints' and 'imgpoints' and the camera and distortion matrices are calcualted;
-6- if save_undistort kwarg is True, then file is undistorted using `cv2.undistort()` function and then saved;
+- If save_undistort kwarg is True, then file is undistorted using `cv2.undistort()` function and then saved;
-7- the function returns the camera matrix and distortion matrix at the end.
+- The function returns the camera matrix and distortion matrix at the end.

 Examples of the original image, original image with chessboard corners drawn on it, and undistorted images are shown below: